Yayaka/Amorphos/specification/host.md

 ### [WIP] Endpoint

-It may provided with the path "/.well-known/ymp".
+It may provided with the path ".ymp" or "/.well-known/ymp".

 ### JSON format